BraveGroup/SheetCopilot/README.md

 We release the SheetCopilot  agent as well as the evaluation environment in this repository.

-SheetCopilot is an assistant agent that manipulate spreadsheets by following user commands.
-It breaks new ground in human-computer interaction, opening up possibilities for enabling non-expert users to complete their mandane work on complex software (e.g. Google sheets and Excel) via a language interface.
+SheetCopilot is an assistant agent that manipulates spreadsheets by following user commands.
+It breaks new ground in human-computer interaction, opening up possibilities for enabling non-expert users to complete their mundane work on complex software (e.g. Google Sheets and Excel) via a language interface.

 ## What's New
 - **[2023/11/15]** 🛠 SheetCopilot equipped with Chain-of-Thoughts and external document retrieval was released.
 - **[2023/11/15]** ✨ **SheetCopilot for Google Sheets was released!** You can now use SheetCopilot directly on Google Sheets.
-Check out our google sheets plugin store [page](https://workspace.google.com/u/0/marketplace/app/sheetcopilot/393386705978) and watch this [tutorial](https://sheetcopilot.github.io/support.html) for install and usage guide.
+Check out our Google Sheets plugin store [page](https://workspace.google.com/u/0/marketplace/app/sheetcopilot/393386705978) and watch this [tutorial](https://sheetcopilot.github.io/support.html) for installation and usage guide.

 - **[2023/10/27]** 🛠 **More ground truths!** We added more reference solutions to our benchmark (```dataset/task_sheet_answers_v2```) to obtain more accurate evaluation results.